Zero paid placements. No brand can pay to rank higher on Simscanner.

 This table lists every brand we track for Thailand and the connected local network.
 Prices, data amounts, validity, FUP and hotspot rules are deliberately left blank: brand plan pricing is rendered live and changes constantly, so Simscanner does not republish unverified figures.

 Why these cells are blank.
 We never invent prices, data amounts, validity, FUP limits, speeds or coverage figures.
 Each brand×plan row is verified from the brand's own published plan before any number appears here.
-Until then, every value reads pending verification.
+Until then, every value reads a modelled estimate.

 Plans by travel eSIM brand for Thailand, including connected local network, data, validity, price, hotspot, KYC and top-up.
-All commercial values are pending verification and intentionally blank.
+All commercial values are a modelled estimate and intentionally blank.

 Brand Connected network Data Validity Price Hotspot KYC Top-up Source